kwmma/WLC9800-macro-micro-cell/README.md

 After the script has run the file ap-output-from-csv.txt is created in the same folder.

-The ap-input.csv provided is from en export inside the WLC Gui.
+The file ap-input.csv provided is from an export inside the WLC Gui (Monitoring -> Wireless -> AP Statistics).
+The scripts reads from the first column skiping the first row.
+You can build the file any way you want and not necessarily export it from the WLC.

 Kristian Winckler